-“You can tell it’s real because it looks so fake.”
+Richard Ord: When you can tell it's real because it looks to fake

 The words of space whiz Elon Musk, after he successfully fired a cherry red Tesla sports car into space and on an orbit of Mars, probably say a lot about modern news consumption.

 The weirder the proposition, the more we’re inclined to believe it.